 The State of Florida has a 2 year statute of limitations for personal injury claims.
 This means that a victim has 2 years from the date of the accident to file a negligence claim to collect damages.
 Florida also has a 2 year statute of limitations for wrongful death causes of action.
 Thus, a victim’s loved ones have 2 years from the date of the victims death to file a claim in court.

 Miami Head-On Collision Lawyer

 If you or someone you love have sustained injuries from a head-on collision accident, you may be entitled to damages.
-The Law Offices of Prosper Shaked provides legal services to victims of this type of horrific accident.
+Prosper Shaked Accident Injury Attorneys PA provides legal services to victims of this type of horrific accident.
 Retaining an experienced Miami car accident attorney is a critical step to receiving the recovery that you deserve.
-Call the Law Offices of Prosper Shaked today at (305) 690-0244 today to speak to a Miami head-on collision lawyer you can trust.
+Call Prosper Shaked today at (305) 694-2676 today to speak to a Miami head-on collision lawyer you can trust.